 Can I transfer your food to a ceramic dish before cooking?
 Will the cooking time change?

 You can – that’s a great option if you’re serving, say, a lasagne at the table.
-We sell dishes that fit our dishes perfectly, but be aware this might require a slightly longer cooking time.
+We sell dishes that fit our dishes perfectly (ask in-store), but be aware this might require a slightly longer cooking time.
 Just make sure everything’s piping hot before serving.
 We suggest you add an extra 5-10 minutes, but just keep an eye on it.
 So long as it’s piping hot all the way through, it’s ok.

 How much salt do you use?